 Alpha-blockers are medicines that are mainly used to treat high blood pressure (hypertension) and problems with passing urine in men who have enlargement of the prostate gland.
 Prostate gland enlargement is also called benign prostatic hyperplasia (BPH).
-An enlarged prostate can cause problems with passing urine, such as:
+An enlarged prostate gland can cause problems with passing urine, such as:

 - Having to wait before your urine starts to flow.

-- Taking longer at the toilet.
+- Taking longer to pass urine.

 - Dribbling urine.